Cape Cross thick-toed gecko

-The Cape Cross thick-toed gecko (Pachydactylus kochii), also known commonly as Koch's gecko and Koch's thick-toed gecko, is a species of gecko, a lizard in the family Gekkonidae.
+The Cape Cross thick-toed gecko (Pachydactylus kochii), also known commonly as Koch's gecko and Koch's thick-toed gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to southern Africa.

 Etymology

 The specific name, kochii, is in honor of Austrian-born South African entomologist Charles Koch.

 Geographic range

-P. kochi is found in Namibia and in South Africa (southern Namaqualand).
+P. kochii is found in Namibia and in South Africa (southern Namaqualand).

+Habitat

+The preferred natural habitats of P. kochii are desert and savanna, at altitudes of 10–800 m.

 Description

 Adults of P. kochii have a snout-to-vent length (SVL) of 4–5 cm.
 The body is slender.
 Dorsally, the ground color is grayish with a lavender tinge, and there are five reddish-brown crossbands.
 Ventrally it is white.

+Behavior

+P. kochii is terrestrial.
+It shelters in burrows dug by other animals.